viraj89/ai-resources-and-tools/README.md

 ---

 This project automatically discovers, aggregates, and displays the latest in AI tools and news.
-Originally a set of data scripts, it has evolved into a full-fledged application with a public-facing website built on Next.js and deployed with Vercel.
+Originally a set of data scripts, it has now evolved into a full-fledged application with a public-facing website built on Next.js and deployed with Vercel.

 ## 🚀 The Website